Photography Tips to Make Your Property Look the Part

 Keep it professional…

 However, you don’t always need to spend thousands on hiring somebody.
 Just using a decent camera or Smartphone can go a long way in delivering quality images.
-If the Smartphone route is the one you’re going to take, we suggest using models from 2018 onwards (and don’t even think about using that old Motorola).
+If the Smartphone route is the one you’re going to take, we suggest using models from 2018 onward (and don’t even think about using that old Motorola).

 Use time to your advantage…